 When you return to your pan the sugar will have started to dissolve around the fruit.
 Place over a low heat and gently stir from time to time until all of the sugar has melted.
 Wait until the grittiness of the sugar has disappeared – you can feel this with a wooden spoon on the base of the pan.
 Turn up the heat and bring the pan to a fast boil.
 Time the boiling period and cook for twenty minutes then remove it from the heat.

 Take one of your saucers from the freezer and take a tablespoon of your jam from the pan and place onto the freezing cold plate.
-Wait a few seconds for the jam to cool then with the index finger push the jam from one side.
-If it is still liquid boil for another five minutes and repeat.
-If however when you push the jam it wrinkles because it has formed a thin skin, feels thick and sticks to your finger then it is cooked perfectly and will set when it is cold.
+Pop the plate into the fridge for 5 minutes.
+Once cool use the index finger push the jam from one side.
+If it is still and the trail immediately infills with liquid boil for another five minutes.
+If however when you push the jam it wrinkles because it has formed a thin skin, feels thick and sticks to your finger and leaves a non-filled in trail – then it is cooked perfectly and will set when it is cold.

 Take your warm sterilised jars from the oven and fill with the hot jam.
 Seal the jars immediately and leave to cool.